fenago/deep-learning-for-nlp/Lab Guides/chapter_13/Lab_8.md

 all numbers (possibly greater than some constant) with some single token such as .
-All these pre-processing steps aim to reduce the vocabulary size without removing any important content (which in some cases may not be true when you lowercase certain words, ie. ‘Bush’ is different than ‘bush’, while ‘Another’ has usually the same sense as ‘another’).
+All these pre-processing steps aim to reduce the vocabulary size without removing any important content (which in some cases may not be true when you lowercase certain words, ie. 'Bush' is different than 'bush', while 'Another' has usually the same sense as 'another').
 The smaller the vocabulary is, the lower is the memory complexity, and the more robustly are the parameters for the words estimated.
 You also have to pre-process the test data in the same way.
 [...]